-Connecting BAME Social Entrepreneurs is a Greater Manchester (GM) level programme aimed at connecting BAME (Black, Asian and Minority Ethnic) social entrepreneurs to opportunities for development and growth.
+Connecting BAME Social Entrepreneurs is a Greater Manchester (GM) level programme aimed at connecting Black, Asian and Minority Ethnic (BAME*) social entrepreneurs to opportunities for development and growth.
 It is funded by the Connect Fund and People’s Postcode Lottery to provide support to social enterprises led by BAME people.

-The programme is delivered by GMCVO in association with Greater Manchester BME Network.
+The programme is delivered by GMCVO in association with Greater Manchester BAME Network.
 We are also working closely with social enterprise networks and infrastructure organisations.
 The programme has seen the establishment of the Greater Manchester BAME Social Enterprise Network, delivery of capacity building support and mentoring to BAME social entrepreneurs.

 The programme will give BAME social entrepreneurs access to capacity building support, mentoring and a dedicated network